 - It is also important to use mounts and spacers to maintain a gap between the print and the glass, which prevents the paper from sticking to the plexi or glass.

 - With prints, it is often best to select a clean, smart-looking frame like the black wood in the image above.
 A frame should always enhance the artwork, not draw attention to itself.

 - There are 3 types of plexi available: glare, non-glare and museum plexi, with glare being the cheapest and museum plexi being the most expensive.
-Regular plexi (with glare) offers much better clarity than non-glare plexi, but may be an issue if there is a lot of light that will reflect on your artwork.
-Museum plexi offers the best by way of clarity, weight and safety but it is also the most expensive.
+Regular plexi with glare offers much better clarity than non-glare plexi, but may be an issue if there is a lot of light that will reflect on your artwork.
+As museum plexi offers the best by way of clarity, weight and safety, it is our top choice, but it is also the most expensive option.

 - Glass can be used instead of plexi and offers very good clarity.
 It is heavier, however, and if the frame falls, there is also the risk of breaking into pieces and damaging the work itself.
 Plexi is overall lighter and safer than glass especially if there are young kids at home, so we typically recommend opting for plexi.